cosmos-lab/ornjs-core/README.md

 - Bring beauty of new ECMAScript to your UI logics.

-- Achieve finest Object Oriented approach in UI logics.
+- Achieve finest Object Orn approach in UI logics.

 - Seprate HTML template for UI.
 Seprate JS and HTML for easy to maintain code.